seunggookim/seunggookim.github.io/_projects/proj_musical-emotion.md

 However, we still don't have empirical data with sufficient statistical power.

 What we can still do in an fMRI lab is to "densely sample" a selected group of participants.
-We have proposed a new dataset "ManyMusic🎶" [(Kim et al., 2023, cuttingEEG)](kim2023musafx_cuttingEEG_v2.pdf) where we plan to collect fMRI scanning of 1,000 full-length creative-commons-licensed music listening.
+We have proposed a new dataset "ManyMusic🎶" {% cite kim2023cg %} where we plan to collect fMRI scanning of 1,000 full-length creative-commons-licensed music listening.
 We will see what our dataset shows.

 ## Footnotes